"""Vision-language model wrapper.

 # unchecked until the model actually runs.
 This guard fills that gap.

-residual_image_tokens = vlm_config.residual_stream_image_tokens(encoder.num_tokens)
+residual_image_tokens = vlm_config.residual_stream_image_tokens(visual_tokens)

 required = residual_image_tokens + vlm_config.max_text_len